Rickshaw Travel

 • Maximum 5 people

-• Wifi and satnav included
+• WiFi and satnav included

 Top tips

-Allow time – Leave an hour earlier than you need to.
+Leave an hour earlier than you need to.
 South Africa is a beautiful country and as you drive through it, you’ll see many opportunities to stop and admire the scenery.
 By giving yourself a bit of extra time you’ll be able to appreciate these moments rather than speeding on towards your next destination.

 View our favourite road trip spots